simonagren/simonagren/README.md

 </p>

 ## 👨‍ About me
-I’m currently working as an architect at @Sogeti.
+Technical architect at Advania - Knowledge Factory.
 I focus on Microsoft 365 and Azure.
 I really love to explore and understand complex development concepts.
 And when I understand, I love to share what I do.

 - Email: agren.simon@gmail.com